clchen-arcadia/react-jobly/README.md

 # React Jobly

 A job board built in React.js and Express.js.
-A frontend that connects with the backend: https://github.com/clchen-arcadia/express-jobly
+This project is a frontend that connects with the API backend: https://github.com/clchen-arcadia/express-jobly

 ![React Jobly homepage](./src/images/jobly1.png "React Jobly")